Rowing for All

 Argonaut Rowing Club

 Argonaut Rowing Club, in partnership with Parkdale Collegiate Institute, have set a goal to introduce 15-20 participants from equity deserving populations (BIPOC participants, low-income participants, newcomers to Canada) to the sport of rowing and provide a clear pathway to meaningful engagement within the sport.
-Participants will start with an on-water Learn to Row and continue as a Learn to Train athlete throughout the winter months.
-Programming will be offered in English.
-For more information, please contact Argonaut Rowing Club at coach@argonautrowingclub.com.
+Participants will start with an on-water Learn to Row and continue as a Learn to Train athlete throughout the winter months with programming offered in English.

 Don Rowing Club